Business startup costs: calculate what you'll need

 2. Prioritise essential expenses

-You can think about buying non-essentials and luxuries later on, once your business is up and running.
+Buy non-essentials once your business is up and running.

 3. Choose scalable tools

-Software tools that are 'scalable' let you start out with the low-cost basics and upgrade as you grow, a smart way to keep your day-one costs down with an eye to the future.
+Scalable tools let you start with low-cost basics and upgrade as you grow.
+This keeps day-one costs down while you plan for the future.

 Xero is cloud-based accounting software that grows with your business.
-For example, Xero's payroll features automate your pay runs to make the process quick and efficient.
-And as your business grows, add a third-party payroll app to meet your expanding needs.
+Xero's payroll features automate pay runs to make the process quick and efficient.
+As your business grows, add a third-party payroll app to meet expanding needs.

 4. Outsource wisely

-Use the starting a business checklist to make sure you capture every startup expense.
-Avoid paying full-time salaries by hiring professionals when you need to, so you can focus on your business and leave things like compliance and organising financial records to the specialists.
+Use the starting a business checklist to capture every startup expense.
+Focus on running your business while specialists handle compliance and financial records.

 Here's how a bookkeeper can help your business.
-And if you give your bookkeeper (or accountant) access to Xero, you can work with them on your financial data at the same time.
+Give your bookkeeper or accountant access to Xero to collaborate on financial data in real time.

 Managing startup costs with the right tools